maxoldshein/ng-idle-example/README.md

 This repository contains example code for the ng2-idle framework.

 This ReadMe is a work-in-progress.
+I will add more to this in the morning explaining this project further in depth.